Even when you are outdoors, an RV tv antenna lets you connect to a television and watch your favorite shows and movies.

 Using the built-in dual coaxial outputs, the antenna supports multiple TV viewing.
 In the same way, it has fully automatic satellite acquisition of Western arc satellites.

-What makes this product one of the best antennas for RVs is its Wally HD receiver that can score Wi-Fi connection.
+What makes this product one of the best antennas for RVs is its Wally HD receiver that can score a Wi-Fi connection.

 Although the USB Wi-Fi adaptor is sold separately, it lets you connect to a wireless network.